OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 - Is it possible to access administrative functions also if the tester is logged as a user with standard privileges?
 - Is it possible to use these administrative functions as a user with a different role and for whom that action should be denied?

+Also we will give an insight into horizontal and vertical bypassing authorization.

 ## How to Test

 ### Testing for Access to Administrative Functions